 1. DEFINITIONS.
 As used in this Agreement:

-“API License” means, if and when applicable, a license granted by Provider to Customer through a separate written supplement to this Agreement in which Provider grants additional rights to Customer to access the application protocols of the SaaS for the purpose of integrating it with other Customer applications or platforms.
+“API License” means, if and when applicable, a license granted by Provider to Customer through a separate written supplement to this Agreement in which Provider grants additional rights to Customer to access the application protocols of the Services for the purpose of integrating it with other Customer applications or platforms.

 “Applicable Laws” means all legislation, statutes, regulations, ordinances, rules, judgments, orders, decrees, rulings, and other requirements enacted, promulgated, or imposed by any governmental authority or judicial or regulatory body (including any self-regulatory body) at any level (e.g., municipal, county, provincial, state or national) that are applicable to or enforceable against a party or its personnel in relation to their activities under or pursuant to this Agreement.

-“Authorized User(s)” means end users of Customer and Authorized Customer Entities who have completed Provider’s online registration process or who otherwise receive a user ID or other access credentials from Provider or Customer authorizing them to access and use the SaaS.
+“Authorized User(s)” means end users of Customer and Authorized Customer Entities who have completed Provider’s online registration process or who otherwise receive a user ID or other access credentials from Provider or Customer authorizing them to access and use the Services.